smithmichael11/smithmichael11/README.md

 ![IMG_2223](https://github.com/user-attachments/assets/07d68812-939d-4dd2-8db2-11b3bbae68c2)

 2. **Wazuh Agent Installation**:
-   - The **Wazuh Agent** was installed on macOS and Windows machines to collect logs, including system logs, application logs, and security logs.
+   - The **Wazuh Agent** was installed on my macOS machine to collect logs, including system logs, application logs, and security logs.
 The agents were configured to send logs to the Wazuh Manager for analysis.
    - I ensured the agents were set up to collect logs that would help identify potential vulnerabilities and security events, such as file integrity monitoring, firewall logs, and software vulnerabilities.

 ![IMG_2226](https://github.com/user-attachments/assets/e5877b4c-b6e3-4fdc-9ed3-5e4fe7df2e28)